PanJan44/mapacen.pl/README.md

 ![category](https://i.postimg.cc/zBc7MG0B/zmiana-Kategorii.png)

 Once you click an offer, full address of a sales point will show up.
 There is also a comment section where you can write your own comment or like/dislike someone else's comment.
-You can also add an offer to favourites section by hitting the heart button.
+You can also add an offer to favourites by hitting the heart button.
 It is worth mentioning that there is no way to like/dislike a comment more than once.
 Backend creators considered this case.

 ![comment](https://i.postimg.cc/yNbwyvmw/komentowanie-ILikowanie.png)